radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 ## Database drivers

 The used database drivers must be compatible with the corresponding version of JAVA used:
-The following database drivers have been certified with Brainwave GRC:
+The following database drivers have been certified with Identity Analytics:

 - `mssql-jdbc-11.2.1.jre17.jar` and `mssql-jdbc-12.2.0.jre11.jar`
 - `ojdbc11.jar`